KairavS076/Verilog-RTL-Design/README.md

 - **Behavioral_Modelling/** — circuits described using procedural `always` blocks with constructs like `if-else` and `case`, representing behavior at a higher level of abstraction.
+- **Mini_Project/** — small complete applications (e.g., FSM-based designs) built by
+  combining these modeling techniques into a working system.

 Each folder contains its own README listing the projects inside it, and every individual project folder has its own README explaining the problem, the design approach taken, and